Six Flags Great America: 2000–2024: Legacy Six Flags era

-2010s: Record-breaking roller coasters

 Little Dipper was relocated in 2010 from the defunct Kiddieland Amusement Park.

-Six Flags Great America acquired the historic roller coaster Little Dipper in late 2009 for US$33,000.
-A kids wooden roller coaster, it previously operated at Kiddieland Amusement Park, which operated from 1950 until 2009.
+Six Flags Great America acquired a historic kids wooden roller coaster Little Dipper in late 2009 for US$33,000.
+It previously operated at Kiddieland Amusement Park, which operated from 1950 until 2009.
 Little Dipper opened at Six Flags Great America in mid-2010.
-Additionally, the Glow in the Park Parade debuted at the park that same year.

-In May 2010, the park made plans to relocate the Chang roller coaster from Six Flags Kentucky Kingdom.
+Plans to relocate Chang, a stand-up roller coaster from Six Flags Kentucky Kingdom began in May.
 It was planned to be built on the former Space Shuttle America site, near the park's front entrance.
 It received preliminary approval from the zoning board of Gurnee to exceed its 125 ft height restrictions and advanced to the village board for approval.
-The park later withdrew these plans in July 2010.
-The park announced on September 3 that the Riptide Bay area would open for the 2011 season in Hurricane Harbor.
-This would replace Space Shuttle America, and it would feature new water slides and an activity pool.
-In late 2010, Six Flags began removing some licensed properties from concessions and attractions.
+However, the park withdrew these plans in July.
+Instead, the park opted for an expansion in the adjacent Hurricane Harbor water park.
+By the end of 2010, Six Flags began removing some licensed properties from concessions and attractions.
 The Wiggles World area had its branding and theming removed for 2011.

-The Riptide Bay expansion to Hurricane Harbor opened on June 3, 2011.
 On September 1, 2011, the park announced X-Flight, a B&M Wing Coaster, to open for the 2012 season, and was the first announced Wing Coaster to be built in North America.
 The ride would replace Splashwater Falls and Great America Raceway.
 A few days later, the park's B&M stand-up roller coaster, Iron Wolf permanently closed on September 5, and was relocated to Six Flags America soon after.
 X-Flight opened for the media on May 10, 2012, and opened on May 16, 2012.
 The nighttime show, IgNight – Grand Finale, was announced on August 12, 2012, to open for the following year in 2013.
 The show would be held in Hometown Square.